NishanthMuruganantham/dynamic-formula-execution-api/README.md

-# Dynamic Formula Execution API
+# Dynamic Formula Execution API 🚀

 ## Overview

 The **Dynamic Formula Execution API** is a Python-based API that interprets and executes complex mathematical formulas on structured datasets.
 It supports formula chaining, validation, and real-time calculation of values across various data types, such as numbers, strings, booleans, dates, and currencies.
 The solution ensures efficient performance with sub-second response times, making it suitable for large datasets and complex workflows.

-This API was developed as part of a coding challenge to demonstrate key skills in Python, FastAPI, and mathematical expression evaluation.
+This API was developed as part of a coding challenge to demonstrate key skills in Python and API development.

-## Why FastAPI?
+## Why FastAPI? 🏎️

 FastAPI was selected for the following reasons:
 - **Performance**: FastAPI is one of the fastest Python web frameworks, built on top of ASGI and supports async programming, which helps to efficiently handle I/O-bound operations.
 - **Ease of Use**: FastAPI has automatic request validation, serialization, and generation of OpenAPI documentation, which helps to reduce boilerplate code and improve development speed.

-## Features

-- **Dynamic Expression Evaluation**: Supports dynamic evaluation of mathematical expressions based on input variables.
-- **Formula Chaining**: Formulas can depend on the output of other formulas, allowing for complex workflows.
-- **Topological Sorting**: Ensures that formulas are executed in the correct order based on their dependencies.
-- **Error Handling**: Provides robust error handling for invalid expressions and missing input variables.
-- **Extensible Framework**: Easily extendable to support additional data types or more complex formula logic.

-## Requirements
+## Requirements 📦

 - **Python 3.8+**
 - **Pydantic**: For data validation.